smithalan92/url-proxy/README.md

 # URL Proxy

-A simple url proxy that runs on port 3400 with no CORS restrictions.
+A simple GET url proxy that runs on port 3400 with no CORS restrictions.

 ---